Akrokeramo: The Timeless Beauty of Greek Roof Ornaments

 How Did Akrokerama Originate in Greek Roofing Systems?

-The origins of akrokerama trace back to the innovative roofing systems developed in 7th-century BCE Greece.
+The origins of akrokerama can be traced to the innovative roofing systems developed in 7th-century BCE Greece.
 These systems used standardized tiles arranged in parallel rows to create seamless, rain-resistant coverings.
 Key characteristics included:

 This system emerged in the Corinthia and Argolid regions and soon spread to Greek colonies in Italy and beyond.